nix-community/home-manager/README.md

         ];
       };
     };

+    # You do not need this unless you are using the nix-darwin project
+    darwinConfigurations = {
+      hostname = inputs.nix-darwin.lib.darwinSystem {
+        system = "x86_64-darwin";
+        modules = [
+          ./configuration.nix
+          home-manager.darwinModules.home-manager
+          {
+            home-manager.useGlobalPkgs = true;
+            home-manager.useUserPackages = true;
+            home-manager.users.jdoe = import ./home.nix;
+          }
+        ];
       };
+    };
+  };
 }
 ```

+The Home Manager configuration is then part of the NixOS/Darwin configuration
+and is automatically rebuilt with the system when using the appropriate command
+for the system, such as `nixos-rebuild switch --flake <path>` for NixOS,
+and `darwin-rebuild switch --flake <path>` with nix-darwin.

 If you are not using NixOS you can place the following flake in
 `~/.config/nixpkgs/flake.nix` to load your standard Home Manager